 Maurizio Muraro very much enjoys participating in performances of opera rarities, e.g. at the Brussels Opera House in La stella daura vendicata by Francesco Provenzale, Wolf-Ferrari’s La vedova scaltra in Genoa and Venice, Bellini’s Adelson e Salvini – recording with Opera Rara and the BBC Symphony Orchestra under Daniele Rustioni.
 At the Amsterdam Opera he sang the role of Balducci/Benvenuto Cellini, which he then repeated at the Liceu Barcelona.

 In the 2020/21 season Maurizio Muraro had engagements as Bartolo (Le Nozze di Figaro) at the Theater an der Wien, the Staatsoper Berlin and the Festival Aix-en-Provence.
 In 2021/22 he sang Don Magnifico in a new production of La Cenerentola at the Semperoper Dresden as well as Bartolo/Le Nozze di Figaro at the Metropolitan Opera New York and the Bavarian State Opera Munich, among others.
-Future engagements include Il Viaggio a Reims, Le Nozze di Figaro and La Cenerentola in Dresden, and again Nozze at the Berlin State Opera and the Royal Opera House Covent Garden.
+His most recent appearances include Il Viaggio a Reims, Le Nozze di Figaro and La Cenerentola in Dresden, and again Nozze at the Berlin State Opera and the Royal Opera House Covent Garden.
 Future projects will lead him to Lyon, Paris, Madrid, London, to the Met in New York and to Santa Fe.